 FIRN is working with member institutions to host skills workshops aimed at Early Career Researchers.

 This workshop is designed for early career academics in finance.
-The workshop will feature an interview with a panel of three senior academics from Australia and overseas.
-The panel all have substantial experience publishing in highly-ranked journals and currently serve as editors/associate editors of international journals.
+The workshop will feature an interview with a panel of three senior academics from Australia.
 The workshop will include Q&A time for participants to ask their questions of the panel.